baokhoavu/baoskitchen/README.md

 # Baos Kitchen | Single Page App

-Want to find something delicious to eat but don't know what?
-Have a craving of something trivial like peas but don't know what recipes have it?
-Search no further!

 This is a single page app that uses Vanilla Javascript as the barebones to fetch data from a Public API. **Created as part of a Javascript Coding Test**

 Using minimal code, there exists an index with one attached stylesheet and script.
 This will be the only necessary files needed to run if desired locally.